rjray/notebook/writing/clojure-tsp.md

 the edge weights.
 With all of this, it just `loop`'s over the list of sets, calling the `j-loop` function for each individual set in the list.

-In the textbook expression of the algorithm, `j-loop` is the innermost loop.
+In the textbook algorithm, `j-loop` is the innermost loop.
 It loops over the elements of the set `s` that *aren't* the start-vertex `st`.
 For each of these, the `m-cur` row is updated for set-index `s` and integer index `j`.
 The new value is the result of calling `f-val-over-s` with the group of parameters.

 `f-val-over-s` is the *actual* innermost loop.
 In the textbook illustration of the algorithm it is simply listed as a "min" operation over a function